Yanfeng-Yang-0316/CDCIT/README.md

 ## Update
 2024.4.19, highdim_XY.ipynb is updated to this repo.
 It can used to test high-dimensional $X,Y,Z$.
+But you need to package it by yourself.